Transfer Applicants FAQs

 If you are admitted and choose to enroll, you must submit your final high school transcript, regardless of the number of credits earned.

-Email your final high school transcript to mydocuments@miami.edu.
+Make sure your high school emails your final transcript to mydocuments@miami.edu.

 • What is the required GPA for transfer admission?